 - Microsoft SQL Server Standard edition is limited to 16 physical cores.

 For many clients this resulted in dramatically increased licensing costs.
 Mike Austin who leads our services team wrote a piece about how some clients could expect to experience 1500% price increases upon renewing their existing Microsoft SQL Server estate.
-You can read the full detailed blog post at the link below and I do recommend reading it: https://metrixdata360.com/1500-price-increase-on-sql-server/
+You can read the full detailed blog post and I do recommend reading it.

 How does this new Microsoft model compare to Oracle licensing costs?

 What many clients don’t realize is that this new licensing model has resulted in Oracle licensing becoming a comparatively more cost efficient option.
 The best way to illustrate this is to examine a client scenario and compare pricing options.

 Our client has one CS7000 chassis with nine blades.
 Each of the blades have two twelve core processors.
 This gives them a total of 18 processors and 432 cores.